top of page

 • 3 min read

-For contractors and subcontractors in Malaysia owed progress payments, a CIPAA payment claim can be a practical strategy to recover a construction debt in as little as 10 working days.
+For contractors and subcontractors in Malaysia owed payments, a CIPAA Payment Claim can potentially help recover construction debt in as little as 10 working days.

 Alternatively, skip the reading and get in touch for a free recovery assessment.